Periodontal Therapy in Columbia, TN

 - Chronic bad breath that is not improved after cleaning

-- Teeth that feel loose or a bit that does not fit together comfortably
+- Teeth that feel loose or a bite that does not fit together comfortably

-In addition to adversely effecting oral health, periodontal disease has been linked to a number of whole body health concerns.
+In addition to adversely affecting oral health, periodontal disease has been linked to a number of whole body health concerns.
 Patients with diabetes and other immune compromising health conditions are at increased risk to develop periodontal disease, and gum disease treatments are less effective for these patients.
 Heart disease, stroke, and high blood pressure have also been linked to gum disease.
-Expecting mothers are also at increased risk for gum disease, and those who suffer from gum disease are more likely to experience premature birth.
+Expecting mothers have an increased risk for gum disease, and those who suffer from gum disease are more likely to experience premature birth.

 Periodontal Therapy Options

-We offer a number of treatment options for every stage of gum disease from mild gingivitis to the most advanced periodontitis including:
+We offer a number of treatment options for every stage of gum disease, from mild gingivitis to the most advanced periodontitis.
+These include:

-- Scaling – the systematic removal of plaque and tartar buildup below the gum line and damaged gum tissue to promote healing and restored oral health
+- Scaling : This is the systematic removal of plaque and tartar buildup below the gum line and damaged gum tissue to promote healing and restored oral health.

-- Root planing – the smoothing of the tooth roots to prevent future buildup of plaque and tartar and reduce risk for further damage from gum disease
+- Root planing : The tooth roots are smoothed to prevent future buildup of plaque and tartar and reduce risk for further damage from gum disease.

-- Antibiotic therapy – bacteria in the mouth produce plaque, so by reducing the amount of bacteria in the mouth may reduce the risk for further periodontal damage
+- Antibiotic therapy : Bacteria in the mouth produces plaque, so by reducing the amount of bacteria in the mouth, we can reduce the risk for further periodontal damage.

 Contact Us to Learn More About Periodontal Therapy

 If you’ve noticed any of the warning signs of periodontal therapy, don’t hesitate to contact Goodman Family Dentistry.
 Dr. Alex Goodman and his dedicated dentistry team are happy to answer your questions or schedule an appointment.